Lincoln is a distinctive choice, ranked #302 in 2025. Your child is likely to be the only Lincoln in their class.

 The ghost of U.S. president Abraham Lincoln, also known as the White House Ghost, is said to have haunted the White House since Lincoln's assassination in 1865.

 Lincoln Logs are an American construction toy for children, consisting of square-notched miniature lightweight logs used to build small forts and buildings.
-They were invented around 1916 by John Lloyd Wright, second son of well-known architect Frank Lloyd Wright.

 The Lincoln Memorial is a U.S. national memorial honoring Abraham Lincoln, the 16th president of the United States, located on the western end of the National Mall of Washington, D.C.

 Lincoln Cathedral, also called Lincoln Minster, and formally the Cathedral Church of the Blessed Virgin Mary of Lincoln, is a Church of England cathedral in Lincoln, England.
-It is the seat of the bishop of Lincoln and is the mother church of the diocese of Lincoln.